-A.) We've all heard horror stories about photographers losing someone's wedding photos due to a corrupt card or broken hard drive, and I have done everything in my power to help ensure that it won't happen to my clients.
-I photograph every single client with two memory cards in each of my cameras.
-If one of my memory cards were to fail, I always have a backup card with your photos on it.
-After your photo session, I will immediately upload your photos to my computer and then back them up to both an external hard drive and my cloud backup service.
+A.) We've all heard horror stories about photographers losing someone's photos due to a corrupt card or broken hard drive, and I have done everything in my power to make sure that it won't happen to my clients.
+I photograph Every.
+Single.
+Client with two memory cards in each of my cameras.
+If one of my memory cards were to fail, I will always have a backup card with your photos on it.
+After your photo session, I will immediately upload your photos to my computer and then back them up to both an external hard drive and my two cloud backup service.
 Am I "extra" when it comes to backing things up?
 Definitely yes, but I'd rather go overboard to protect your images than have to disappoint you if they were lost.

 Q.) Are you self-taught or did you go to school to learn photography?

 A.) Both!
 I started taking black and white film photography classes in high school and continued taking photography classes in college.
 I LOVED learning to take photos on film and spending my days in the darkroom, but to be completely honest, I have learned more about photography in the time since I left school.
 When I decided to turn my love of photography into a business in 2010, jumped in with both feet.
 I began taking photography workshops and classes, I read every book, watched every video, and soaked up as much information and experience as I possibly could.
 This process has calmed down a bit over the past 11 years, but I still invest a significant amount of time and money into continuing my education and improving my processes each year.

 Q.) How do you describe your photography style?